 Mermaid pose progressions: from supported half pigeon to mermaid prep with single-arm bind to the full clasped-hand bind overhead.

-So how does this work in practice?
 FitCraft's AI coach Ty programs mermaid pose into your personalized yoga routines at the right regression for your current mobility.
-Ty's 3D demonstrations show the bind sequence from multiple angles, which honestly helps way more than a photo when you're trying to figure out where your elbow actually goes.
+Ty's 3D demonstrations show the bind sequence from multiple angles, which helps more than a photo when you're trying to figure out where your elbow actually goes.
 The app tracks your hold times and which regression you're on, so you can watch your hip and shoulder mobility open up across weeks and months.

 Frequently Asked Questions